Vauxhall Astra GTC hatchback

 Reliability & safety

-As the Astra GTC is assembled from parts and engines that have been put through rigorous use in the standard Astra by UK and German engineering teams, the Astra GTC is likely to be pretty reliable.
-And Vauxhall is making steady improvements in the reliability of its cars, even if it did drop 13 places in the 2013 Driver Power customer satisfaction survey to place 26 out of 32 in the manufacturer rankings.
-The standard Astra ranked 103 in the top 150 cars list.
+As the Astra GTC is assembled from parts that have been put through rigorous use in the standard Astra, by UK and German engineering teams, it is likely to be pretty reliable.
 The GTC has also been awarded the maximum five-star rating in the Euro NCAP crash safety tests, securing an excellent 91 per cent for adult occupancy.
 All models come fitted with six airbags, electronic stability control (ESP) and electronic brake distribution as standard.
-You can also get hill start assist, rear parking sensors and adaptive cornering headlights as optional extras.
+Optional extras include hill-start assist, rear parking sensors and adaptive cornering headlights.

 Engines, drive & performance

 Price, value for money & options

-The Astra GTC isn’t exactly cheap, coming in at around the same price as the Renault Megane coupe, the GTC isn’t exactly cheap, but that's not to say you won’t get some value for money.
+The Astra GTC isn’t exactly cheap, coming in at around the same price as the Renault Megane coupe, but you do get a decent equipment list for your money.
 The Astra comes in two main specifications – the entry-level Sport and the top-spec SRi.
-Sport is equipped with electric windows, daytime running lights, CD/MP3 player, DAB radio, USB and iPod connectivity, electric front windows, cruise control, remote central locking and air-conditioning as standard, and the SRi throws in part-leather seats and sat-nav as well.
-If you go for the BiTurbo, you’ll also get unique part-leather seats, automatic headlights and windscreen wipers, electronic parking brake and front fog lights, on top of the same standard equipment as the Sport models.
+The Sport version is equipped with electric windows, daytime running lights, CD/MP3 player, DAB radio, USB and iPod connectivity, cruise control, remote central locking and air-conditioning as standard.
+The SRi model features all that, plus part-leather seats and sat-nav.
+If all that just isn’t enough, then go for the BiTurbo model, which features unique part-leather seats, automatic headlights and windscreen wipers, electronic parking brake and front fog lights.